akshay261221/Restaurant-Menu/README.md

-I made a simple Resuarant Menu Using HTML & CSS😊.
+I made a simple Restaurant Menu Using HTML & CSS😊.